Controlling Noxious Weeds

 - Control weeds when they are young.
 Seedlings and rosettes take less effort and resources to treat, whether you are tilling, hand-pulling, digging, tarping, or applying herbicide.
 Controlling before flowering means you don’t have to worry about them setting seed that year.

-- If you are unable to treat noxious weeds before they bloom, try to time control efforts until after pollinators have visited and remove and discard flowerheads before they set seed if possible.
+- If you are unable to treat noxious weeds before they bloom, try to time control efforts after pollinators have visited and remove and discard flowerheads before they set seed if possible.

 - Well-established infestations take longer to convert to desirable vegetation.
 It may be best to reseed with grass as a placeholder for the first few years.
 That way you can hand-pull or use a selective herbicide to treat any emerging weeds and then plant native, broadleaf species when the seed bank has been depleted.